Every day, you drive to get things done.

 - Build a first-aid kit.
 For cuts, scrapes and bruises, keep a first-aid kit easily accessible.

-To make sure your auto service and repair shop is completely covered, count on the experts at Frankenmuth Insurance.
-Find an agent near you, or learn more about our commercial insurance options—including policies written specifically for auto shops.
+To make sure your auto repair shop is completely covered, count on the experts at Frankenmuth Insurance.
+Find an agent near you, or learn more about our business insurance options—including policies written specifically for auto repair shops.